The mestiza muse

 What Exactly is Hair Photobleaching?

-Image of Loose red hair in the sun for Hair Photobleaching: How It Happens & How to Prevent It blog.
+Image of Loose red hair in the sun.

 Hair color can change through photobleaching, which can be controlled or happen naturally.
 Controlled photobleaching can be used to alter the hair color shade, while natural photobleaching happens over time with repeated exposure to sunlight.